googlemaps/google-maps-services-java/README.md

 Keep in mind that the same [terms and conditions](https://developers.google.com/maps/terms) apply to usage of the APIs when they're accessed through this library.

+## Intended usage of this library

-**Note:** The Java Client for Google Maps Services is for use in server applications.
-If you're building a mobile application, you will need to introduce a proxy server to act as intermediary between your mobile application and the [Google Maps API Web Services].
+The Java Client for Google Maps Services is designed for use in server applications.
+This library is not intended for use inside of an Android app, due to the potential for loss of API keys.

+If you are building a mobile application, you will need to introduce a proxy server to act as intermediary between your mobile application and the [Google Maps API Web Services].
 The Java Client for Google Maps Services would make an excellent choice as the basis for such a proxy server.

+Please see [Making the most of the Google Maps Web Service APIs] for more detail.

 ## Support